 1st Year Junior Transfer Students

 First-year Junior Transfer students meet with an advisor in their first quarter at UC Davis.
 Art and Cinema and Digital Media students have group advising.
-Design, Art History, Theatre and Dance and Music students can make an appointment online here.
-Please complete the First Year Questionnaire (available on students.ucdavis.edu under the tab forms and petitions) in before your advising appointment.
+Design, Art History, Theatre and Dance, and Music students can make an appointment online here.
+Please complete the First Year Questionnaire (available on students.ucdavis.edu under the tab forms and petitions) before your advising appointment.
 “Mandatory Advising Junior transfers” must be checked as the reason for the appointment.

 4th Year Students

 Fourth-year students are required to participate in two engagements to prepare for transitioning out of college.
 Students are encouraged to choose the options that are most relevant to their post-graduation plans.